3bl3gamer/tg_history_dumper/README.md

 # Telegram History Dumber

-Exports messages (as JSON) and media from specified dialogs, groups and channels.
+Exports messages (as [JSON](#format)) and media from specified dialogs, groups and channels.

 It gets only new (after already fetched) messages and resumes file downloads (if interrupted).

 It works as a Telegram client.
 So yes, you will have to enter you phone, confirmation code and password (if any).

+It **will not fetch channel comments**.
+If you need them, you should join channel's dicussion group.

 ## Installing